cysouw/diathesis/text/c05_preverbs.md

 **Examples**

 - Ich fahre nach Dresden.
 Ich verfahre mich (auf dem Weg nach Dresden).
 - Ich irre durch den Garten.
-Ich verirre mich (in dem Garten).
+Ich verirre mich (im Garten).
 - Ich laufe in den Garten.
-Ich verlaufe mich (in dem Garten).
+Ich verlaufe mich (im Garten).
 - Ich spekuliere auf einen Gewinn.
 Ich verspekuliere mich.
 - Er hängt an den Balken.
 Er erhängt sich (an den Balken).

 ### [ NAL | NA– ] Preverb transitive antiresultative {#sec:preverb-transitive-antiresultative}

 Verbs of caused location (see [@sec:prepositions-haben-caused-location]) like *stecken* 'to put into' [@next a] cannot be used without the locative preposition [@next b].
-In contrast, with the prefix *ver-* the verb *verstecken* 'to hide' can be used both with and without the locative [@next c,d].
+In contrast, with the prefix *ver-* the verb *verstecken* 'to hide' can be used both with and without the location [@next c,d].

 ::: ex
 a.
 Ich stecke das Geschenk in den Schrank.
 b. ^* Ich stecke das Geschenk.
 c.
 Ich verstecke das Geschenk in dem Schrank.
 d.
 Ich verstecke das Geschenk.
 :::

-The diathesis is quite widespread with other resultative constructions [@next].
+The diathesis is quite widespread stacked on top of a resultative diathesis [@next].

 ::: ex
 a.
 Der Wind weht hart.